Capstone-Projects-2025-Fall/project-002-highlighting/documentation/docs/api-specification/Frontend.md

 | ...                 | ...                        | Various refs for timers, intervals, handlers    |

----

-## UI Controls and Layout

-- **Start/Stop** button toggles audio recording and prediction.
-- **Transcript area** shows the latest transcription.
-- **Tile prediction** section with:
-  - Search (🔍) button to manually fetch suggestions.
-  - List of suggested tiles (or "No suggestions yet").
-- **Audio playback** controls (if a recording exists):
-  - Play/Pause button.
-  - Progress bar with current/total time.

----

 # Main Functions & Their Roles

-Here are the most relevant internal methods in the component:

 | Function                       | Purpose                                                                                     | Usage Context               |
 |--------------------------------|--------------------------------------------------------------------------------------------|-----------------------------|